H4ad/serverless-adapter/README.md

   - [AWS SQS](https://docs.aws.amazon.com/pt_br/lambda/latest/dg/with-sqs.html) by
     using ([SQSAdapter](./src/adapters/aws/sqs.adapter.ts))
 - Azure
-  - The support is cooming soon.
+  - The support is coming soon.
 - Huawei
-  - The support is cooming soon.
+  - The support is coming soon.

 We support these resolvers: